 Taylor Steinbacher, Administrative Law Judge, Office of Administrative Hearings, State of California, heard this matter via videoconference on October 7, 2024.
-This matter was consolidated, for hearing purposes only, with two other cases: (1) a case pertaining to Claimant's younger brother, OAH number 2024070023; and (2) a case pertaining to Claimant's older brother, OAH number 2024070028.
+This matter was consolidated, for hearing purposes only, with two other cases: (1) a case pertaining to Claimant's older sister, OAH number 2024060991; and (2) a case pertaining to Claimant's older brother, OAH number 2024070028.
 Separate proposed decisions are being issued for each case.

 Rachel Milman, Attorney at Law, represented Claimant at the fair hearing.

 Claimant's mother (Mother) was also present throughout the hearing.
-Names are omitted to protect the privacy of Claimant and her family.
+Names are omitted to protect the privacy of Claimant and his family.